Field Notes · 07 May 2026 · Ground Up Guides

 The paving and sidewalk plan shows street widths, curb and gutter locations, sidewalk placement, and driveway approach locations.

-What to look for: Where your driveway approach is shown — the curb cut that connects your driveway to the street.
-If the plan shows your driveway approach in a location that doesn't work with your floor plan or garage orientation, this must be addressed during the construction plan process — not after the curb is poured.
-Also check sidewalk easements carefully — they may affect your front setback calculations.
+Confirm where your driveway approach is shown.
+If the curb cut does not align with your garage location or floor plan, that must be addressed during the plan process — not after the curb is poured.
+Also check sidewalk easements because they can affect front setback planning.

 Red Flags — Stop and Ask Before Construction Begins